austins/Vanilla-App-Articles/README.md

 ## Installation

-This add-on is an application, not a plugin.
+*This add-on is an application, not a plugin.

+**Steps to install:**
-To install it, extract this project into a folder called `articles` within your Vanilla installation's `/applications` folder.
+1. Extract this download to your Vanilla installation's `/applications` folder.
+It should have a folder named `articles` inside of it now.
+2. Enable the Articles application via the "Applications" page in your Vanilla's dashboard.

 ## Upgrading

-If upgrading to Articles 1.2.0 from any earlier version, you must reconfigure your role permissions for this application since global permissions have been replaced with category-based permissions.
+*If upgrading to Articles 1.2.0 from an older version, you must reconfigure your role permissions for this application since global permissions have been replaced with category-based permissions.

+**Steps to upgrade:**
+1. Extract this download to your Vanilla installation's `/applications` folder.
+Overwrite old application files.
+2. Go to the "Applications" page in your Vanilla's dashboard and then disable and re-enable the Articles application for updates to apply.